Errah is a bookwormy and logophilic writer and science & technology teacher. He often writes about scientific ideas, theories, and research.

 4. Foxtail Orchid

 The foxtail orchid (Rhyncostylis retusa) is one of the most stunningly beautiful flowers in the world.
 It is named for the long inflorescence that resembles the tail of a fox and can reach up to 15 inches long.
 It consists of more than 100 pink-spotted white blooms.
 At night, when the temperature is warm, it releases a spicy aroma.
-There are four extant species of its genus, and all of them can be found in the archipelago.
+There are four extant species of its genus, all of which can be found in the archipelago.

 5. Palawan Cherry Blossom